Pairwise Sequential Randomization and Its Properties: Introduction

+The advantages of the proposed method are: (i) For cases with a large number of covariates or a large number of units, the proposed method exhibits superior performance, with more balanced randomization and less computational time; (ii) The PSR procedure attains the optimal covariate balance, in the sense that the estimated treatment effect under the proposed method attains its minimum variance asymptotically; and (iii) The proposed procedure is designed for directly randomizing units with both continuous and discrete covariates.
+Therefore the PSR procedure is widely applicable for balancing many important covariates in comparative studies.

 This article is organized as follows.
-We introduce the proposed covariate-adaptive randomization method using the Mahalanobis distance (CAM) in Section \ref{sec:Covariate_Adaptive_Maha} and investigate its theoretical properties in Section \ref{sec:Properties_Covariate_Adaptive}.
-We demonstrate its advantages in the treatment effect estimation and present its corresponding theoretical properties in Section \ref{sec:Inf_Covariate_Adaptive}.
-We further present an example using real data to demonstrate the superior performance of our method in Section \ref{sec:Numerical_Study}.
+We introduce the proposed method and investigate its theoretical properties in Section \ref{sec:Covariate_Adaptive_Maha}.
+We demonstrate its advantages in the treatment effect estimation and present theoretical properties in Section \ref{sec:Inf_Covariate_Adaptive}.
+Numerical studies to verify the finite sample properties of the proposed method are shown in Section \ref{sec:Numerical_Study}.
+We further present an real data example to demonstrate the superior performance of our method in Section \ref{sec:Real_Data}.
 Finally, we conclude with a discussion in Section \ref{sec:Discussion} and relegate the outlining of proofs to Section \ref{sec:Appendix}.